-Inspired by the worldwide success of the hit game Wordle, we at Flourish wanted to dive deeper into the craze surrounding the puzzle.
+Inspired by the worldwide success of the hit game Wordle, we at Flourish wanted to dive deeper into the craze surrounding the puzzle and visualize the most interesting Wordle stats.
 Since its launch in October last year, the word game has become a viral success thanks to its straightforward gameplay and shareable nature.
 And in less than six months, the number of players has reached more than 2 million.

 With such huge user involvement, Wordle presents a great opportunity for visualizing data – from Google Trends to the most popular starting words.
 Below, you will find a few of our favorite findings about the beloved game.

 The purpose of the game is pretty straightforward – you have six attempts to guess the 5-letter word of the day.
 The colors provide visual clues, with grey, yellow and green pointing you in the right direction.